 Robert E. Couhig, Jr.

-In September, 2003, he left the firm and founded Couhig Partners with one other lawyer.
-The firm has grown to twelve attorneys, including a former State Representative and a current member of the New Orleans City Council.
-The primary focus of the firm's practice has been in the business development arena with a particular focus on business litigation.
+In September 2003, he left the firm and founded Couhig Partners with one other lawyer.
+The firm has grown to twelve attorneys with a primary focus on business development and litigation.

-Mr. Couhig has practical business experience.
 In 1993, he was responsible for moving baseball's Triple A Zephyrs to New Orleans.
 In 1995, he led a group of local investors in the acquisition of the team from its Denver-based owner and created the public-private partnership that built the new baseball park.
-From the time of the opening of the ballpark until Couhig sold the controlling interest in 2000, the organization was one of the most successful in baseball.
+From the time of the opening of the ballpark until Rob sold the controlling interest in 2000, the organization was one of the most successful in baseball.
 He served as President of the organization from 1993 – 2000.

 He has successfully invested in the production of local theater including "Earl Long in Purgatory", "All My Sons", and a reading of "Confederacy of Dunces".
 He was also the owner of City Art, a privately financed art studio housing nearly 20 commercially viable artists between 2003 and 2005.

-Mr. Couhig has been honored to be selected as a Role Model by the Young Leadership Counsel of New Orleans, which appeared as the cover story in both "New Orleans Magazine" and "Biz New Orleans".
-"New Orleans Magazine" selected Mr. Couhig as one of the People to Watch in 1997 and, in 1998, was selected as New Orleanian of the Year by "Gambit Magazine".
+Rob has been honored to be selected as a Role Model by the Young Leadership Counsel of New Orleans, which appeared as the cover story in both "New Orleans Magazine" and "Biz New Orleans".
+"New Orleans Magazine" selected him as one of the People to Watch in 1997, and in 1998, he was selected as New Orleanian of the Year by "Gambit Magazine".